ITINERARY:

 treasure, funded the revolution and liberated the territory

 from the Ottomans.
-We hear the story of Bouboulina, a
+One can read about the story of Bouboulina, a

 swashbuckling female who used